 Apple season is right around the corner.
-Smoked Grilled Apples Easy Dessert Recipe is for you!
+If you love apple desserts, these Smoked Grilled Apples are a must-try!

 We were thrilled with the results of our Smoked Cheese Recipe.
-Smoking food is so much fun, and so darn delicious.
-We also drive the neighbours crazy with the mouthwatering aroma coming from our backyard.
+Smoking food is so much fun and super easy to do.

-With apple season right around the corner, you can NEVER have too many apple recipes.
+You can NEVER have too many apple recipes.
 We love Fried Apple Tarts, but sometimes you want an apple dessert that is easy to prepare.
-These easy baked apples are perfect for entertaining, guests love them.
+This is the recipe!

 How could you not love stuffed apples?
-The famous saying “sugar and spice and everything nice” describes these simple baked apples.
+The famous saying “sugar and spice and everything nice” sums up these easy grilled apples.

 Enjoying muffins with my morning coffee is a must, especially when they are Toffee Apple Muffins.
 Of course, you can never go wrong with apple pie or impressive Apple Roses.
 But what if you want to use your bbq?